Chatterino/api/3RDPARTY.md

 ## github.com/googleapis/google-api-go-client
 googleapis/google-api-go-client is used to optionally fetch smarter information about youtube links in chat.
 googleapis/google-api-go-client is licensed under the [**BSD 3-Clause "New" or "Revised" license**](https://github.com/googleapis/google-api-go-client/blob/master/LICENSE).

+## github.com/temoto/robotstxt
+github.com/temoto/robotstxt is used for parsing robots.txt files on websites we crawl for the API.
+We make requests respecting robots.txt rules. github.com/temoto/robotstxt is licensed under the [**MIT License**](https://github.com/temoto/robotstxt/blob/master/LICENSE).